llm-bible/llm-bible.github.io/_publications/kirsten2024impact.markdown

 bibkey: kirsten2024impact
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.22118"}
-tags: ['Quantization', 'Ethics and Bias', 'Efficiency and Optimization', 'Pruning']
+tags: ['Efficiency and Optimization', 'Quantization', 'Pruning', 'Ethics and Bias']
 ---
 Last few years have seen unprecedented advances in capabilities of Large Language Models (LLMs).
 These advancements promise to benefit a vast array of